BioJulia/PopGen.jl/docs/getting_started/julia_primer.md

 Sometimes you might include an argument with a keyword when there isn't one, or include an argument without a keyword when there needs to be one (honestly, we make that mistake too and we *wrote* this stuff).
 To help minimize those mistakes, please read below about which arguments have keywords and which don't.

 :::note MethodErrors
-MethodError's can definitely get annoying, but they are more commonly the result of incorrect inputs versus .
+MethodError's can definitely get annoying, but they are more commonly the result of incorrect inputs versus being bugs.
 If you double-checked your inputs and things still don't work, please submit an issue.
 Thanks!
 :::